wasmCloud/wadm/README.md

 - Running multiple instances to distribute load among multiple processes, or for a high-availability architecture.

-🚧 The above functionality is somewhat tested, but not as rigorously as a single instance monitoring a single lattice.
+🚧 Multi-lattice and multi-process functionality is somewhat tested, but not as rigorously as a single instance monitoring a single lattice.
 Proceed with caution while we do further testing.

 ### API